exadel-inc/etoolbox-authoring-insider/docs/setup.md

 #### Adding a new provider

 Click the "Add provider" button to add a new provider.
-Select the provider type in the dialog that opens, and wait for the complete provider properties dialog to appear.
+Select the provider type (or a previously deactivated singular provider instance: same as with _tools_) in the dialog that opens.
+Wait for the provider properties dialog to appear.
 After submitting the dialog, drag the newly created provider to a desired position in the list.